 Most mobile phones under the Emergency settings allow you to set up emergency details even if locked.
 MY phone now has my Next of Kin number and my best friends’ number so anyone that finds me can inform the.
-It also has details of health issue medication and hospital number etc
+It also has details of health issues medication and hospital numbers etc

-I also have a “Pets at home card” in my wallet which notifies the person I have pets at home and finally, I have a medi alert bracelet
+I also have a “Pets at home card” in my wallet which notifies the person I have pets at home and finally, I have a medical alert bracelet